 - Minimize distractions and interruptions – Easier said than done, I know.
 A study by Chisholm et al2 found that physicians working in an emergency department were interrupted a mean of 31 times in 180 minutes.
 While it is impossible to eliminate all distractions and interruptions while on your shift there are steps you can take to minimize them.
 Do you typically do your charting in a workroom and find yourself getting sucked into work gossip?
 Find a more secluded place to escape to focus on your charting.
 Getting frequent calls from nurses to find out what the plan is for your patients?
 Speak with your nurses at the beginning of each patient encounter to discuss the plan up front.
 Pay attention to the most common distractions that you encounter on a typical shift and figure out ways to minimize or eliminate them.

 - Delegate when possible – There are certain tasks that only you, as the provider, can do.
-I consider these to be the essential These include things like charting, placing orders and discussing patients with consultants.
+I consider these to be the essential tasks.
+These include things like charting, placing orders and discussing patients with consultants.
 The greater the percentage of your shift that you spend on these tasks the more efficient your work will be.
 This is something that I have struggled with in the past.
 With the intention of trying to expedite patient care I would often find myself transporting my patients to X-ray, putting in IV’s, etc. While performing these tasks on your own may speed up the throughput for that particular patient, keep in mind that every minute spent on a task that could be done by another staff member translates into another minute that could otherwise have been spent completing your essential tasks.

 - Chart more efficiently – Of all the factors that can impact your work efficiency this is the one that will likely be the most impactful for the majority of providers.
 Whether you love or hate them, electronic medical records (EMRs) are here to stay.
 While it’s easy to get bogged down in the endless number of checkboxes and compliance regulations that accompany EMRs there are numerous ways to harness the power of these systems to not only make your charting faster but more accurate as well.
 From utilizing autocorrect dictionaries and building macros to using scribes or voice dictation to speed up your charting, there are numerous tools and strategies you can take advantage of to not only lessen the burden of EMRs but to also actually use them to your advantage.